marmarmeanic/LocalChat/README.md

 change domains in static and in cfg.py

-Its own crutch system of authorization and sessions
+Its own crutch system of authorization and sessions, mail confirm system.